yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 * Our Golang plugin sends a 403 HTTP response if authentication fails.
 * Our Golang plugin just adds a session to the request context and returns if authentication was successful.

-Let's build the plugin by running command in a folder with plugin project:
+Let's build the plugin by running the following command in the folder containing your plugin project:

 ```.bash
 go build -buildmode=plugin -o /tmp/MyPluginAuthCheck.so